-The model of this paper is related quite closely to the analysis of communication in a social network by Chwe (2000), which also models strategic actions by agents in a game influenced by the existence of an underlying social network.
-However, like much of the literature highlighted in the previous paragraphs, the externalities in Chwe's coordination game are "global" - the agents' payoffs depend on the actions of all other agents - the similarity to this model arise from the fact that prior to choosing their (binary) action, each agent can exchanges information only with their 'neighbors' - and this neighborhood is determined by an exogenous social network, which specifies a subset of other agents for each agent.
+&lt;sup>2The model of this paper is related to the analysis of communication in a social network by Chwe (2000), which also models strategic actions by agents in a game influenced by the existence of an underlying social network.
+Again, the externalities in Chwe's coordination game are "global" - the agents' payoffs depend on the actions of all other agents - the similarity to this model arises from the fact that prior to choosing its (binary) action, each agent can exchange information only with their 'neighbors' - and this neighborhood is determined by an exogenous social network, which specifies a subset of other agents for each agent.

-Returning to the literature on network effects, the model in Rohlfs (1974) does admit the possibility of local network effects, since the marginal benefit of each agent from adoption by others can be zero for a subset of other agents; however, he does not explore this aspect of his model in any detail.
+since the marginal benefit of each agent from adoption by others can be zero for a subset of other agents; however, he does not explore this aspect of his model in any detail.
 An interesting example of an attempt to induce local network effects was MCI's Friends and Family pricing scheme; a model of the dynamic behavior such pricing induces in networks of agents has been analyzed by Linhart et al. (1994).
-In another related paper that examines how the local structure of an underlying social network affects economic outcomes, Kakade et al. (2004) model an economy as an undirected graph which specifies agents (nodes) and potential trading opportunities (edges), and provide conditions for the existence of Arrow-Debreu equilibria based on a condition that requires "local" markets to clear.